llaenowyd/speed-reading-trainer/README.md

 # Speed Reader by a110

 This app is intended to help the user improve their reading speed by displaying the words of a text passage one by one at a given speed.
-That prevents the reader from effectively subvocalization or regression.
+That effectively prevents the reader from subvocalizing or regressing.
 For more background on the contextual meaning of these terms, visit the [Wikipedia page on Speed Reading](https://en.wikipedia.org/wiki/Speed_reading) - the content of which is used as the default text passage within the app.